compsigh/framework/06 Finance.md

 # Finance

+We track expenses in [our public Notion database](https://www.notion.so/compsigh/expense-tracker-7e1fc8c3a507491e9439cce0d13cb1bc).

+Officially, the club president is responsible for expenses and reimbursements.
+This makes paperwork & other admin responsibilities significantly easier on us.
+For example:

+- *Edward as president:* Gursh buys pizza for compsigh night; Edward reimburses Gursh ASAP; reimbursement funds from a sponsor would go to Edward
+- *Jet as president:* Jet pays for a run of poster prints; reimbursement funds from a sponsor would go to Jet

-[We track expenses in Notion](https://www.notion.so/compsigh/expense-tracker-7e1fc8c3a507491e9439cce0d13cb1bc).
-Keep in mind this is public.
-Note the columns and make sure all relevant information is filled in:
+When creating a new entry, make sure all relevant columns are filled in:

 - `Expense`: what and why
 - `Cost`
 - `Date`
-- `Who paid`: the club member (probably leadership) who initially paid for the expense
+- `Who paid`: the leadership member who paid for the expense
+    - If it was a non-leadership club member, they should be reimbursed ASAP by a leadership member, whose name should be selected here
-- `Status`: whether or not that club member has been reimbursed by the President.
-If the expense was paid for by the President, it represents whether they've been reimbursed by a Sponsor.
+- `Status`: whether or not that leadership member has been reimbursed by the president.
+If the expense was paid for by the president, it represents whether they've been reimbursed by a sponsor.
-- `Reimbursement`: tracks whether we've requested a reimbursement from a Sponsor
+- `Reimbursement`: eligibility & progress on getting reimbursed for the expense
 - `Receipt`: a picture, scan, or download of a receipt
-- Add any other noteworthy details in the page of the expense itself
+- Add any other relevant details in the entry's page
-- Feel free to discuss modifying the columns at a leadership meeting — for example one to keep track of which Sponsor reimbursed for that expense

-The President should be the one point person for expenses and reimbursements.
-For example:

-- *Edward as President:* Gursh buys pizza for compsigh night; Edward reimburses Gursh ASAP; reimbursement funds from a Sponsor would go to Edward
-- *Jet as President:* Jet pays for a run of poster prints; reimbursement funds from a Sponsor would go to Jet

 ## Working with the CS Department